aadamsx/meteor-web-app-test/README.md

 - [x] Could not get middleware to run on exceptions.
 - [x] Could not add a code to sendResult() without the requestor (web-api-user project) hanging.
-- [x] Could get not get CORS to work.

 .